SunXQlab/ST-deconvoulution/README.md

 4) We develope an ensemble learning-based deconvolution method (EnDecon) for ST data by drawing on strengths from existing methods.<br>

 ## Code Structure
+The respository mainly consists of the following modules:
+* `ST-Deconvolution` contains the scripts to reproduce 14 deconvolution methods
+* `synthtic_st_dataset` contains the scripts to generate the synthetic ST datasets
+* `EnDecon` contains the script to implement EnDecon by integrating 13 individul deconvolution methods
+* `Evaluation` contains the script to calculate the RMSE, PCC, JSD

 ## Datasets
 All datasets can be downloaded from their respective sources:<br>